Soft-CAM: Making black box models self-explainable for medical image analysis: Results

 \subsection{SoftCAM provides localized and faithful explanations}

-To quantitatively assess the explanations provided by our SoftCAM evidence maps in comparison to post-hoc saliency methods, we first evaluated their localization precision, which measures how well the highlighted regions in the explanation maps align with human-annotated ground truth.
-Following \cite{donteu2023sparse}, we computed the Top-k (k=30) localization precision by upsampling each explanation map to the input resolution, splitting it into non-overlapping $33\text{x}33$ patches, and calculating the proportion of positively activated patches that overlap with ground truth annotations.
-Despite being inherently interpretable, SoftCAM explanations performed competitively overall in terms of localization precision (Fig.\,\ref{fig3:quantitative-analysis}; Appendix \ref{suppl:precision-sensitivity-rsna}).
-Notably, the sparse SoftCAM with the ResNet backbone outperformed all other methods with the highest top-k precision (see Appendix \ref{suppl:precision-sensitivity-rsna}, \ref{suppl:prec-sens-eval}), and ranked second only in top-3 precision on the fundus dataset (Fig.\,\ref{fig3:quantitative-analysis}), behind Guided BP, which benefits from high-resolution saliency maps.
-Furthermore, we observed that SoftCAM typically achieved higher precision with fewer top-K regions, particularly on the Fundus and OCT datasets.
-This suggests that SoftCAM more consistently highlighted fewer, yet truly relevant regions, whereas post-hoc methods tended to produce broader and less specific activations, resulting in higher false-positive rates.
+To quantitatively assess the explanations provided by our SoftCAM-based evidence maps compared to post-hoc saliency methods, we first evaluated their localization precision, which measures how consistently the highlighted regions in the explanation maps align with clinician-annotated disease findings.
+Following \cite{donteu2023sparse}, we computed the Top-k (k=15) localization precision by upsampling each explanation map to the input resolution, splitting it into non-overlapping $33 \times 33$ patches, and calculating the proportion of positively activated patches that overlap with ground truth annotations.
+Although inherently interpretable, SoftCAM-based explanations performed competitively overall in terms of localization precision (Fig.\,\ref{fig3:quantitative-analysis}).
+Notably, the sparse SoftCAM with the ResNet backbone outperformed all other methods with the highest top-k precision (Appendix \ref{suppl:precision-sensitivity-rsna} and \ref{suppl:prec-sens-eval}), and ranked second only in top-3 precision on the fundus dataset (Fig.\,\ref{fig3:quantitative-analysis}a), behind Guided BP, which benefits from high-resolution saliency maps.
+Furthermore, the base and sparse SoftCAM typically achieved higher precision with fewer top-k regions, leading to fast convergence, particularly on the Fundus and OCT datasets.
+This suggests that sparse SoftCAM more consistently highlights fewer, yet truly relevant regions, whereas post-hoc methods produce broader and less specific activations, resulting in higher false-positive rates.